IanDCarroll/GoScrumYourself/DailyScrum.md

 2. What will I do today to help meet the Sprint Goal?
 3. Do I see any impediment that prevents the me from meeting the Sprint Goal?

+8/7/16
+1. What did I do Yesterday that helped meet the Sprint Goal?
+  - Completed sprint 1
+  - Backlog Grooming
+2. What will I do today to help meet the Sprint Goal?
+  - Learn Python the Hardway exercise
+3. Do I see any impediment that prevents the me from meeting the Sprint Goal?
+  - Because of limited time, likely less than 2 hours, I'll try to knock out an easy task today rather than start on the more critical, but more involved project of revising the resume.
+Although, I could have done that instead by breaking the resume task down into smaller parts.

+***
+sprint 2 ^
+***

 8/6/16
 1. What did I do Yesterday that helped meet the Sprint Goal?
   - Exercises from Learn Python the Hard Way